This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic. (No alcohol.)

 Quick Tip

 Cream of coconut is not the same as coconut cream.
-You can find cream of coconut near coconut cream, in Asian or Mexican sections, or by cocktail mixes!
+You can find cream of coconut near coconut cream, in Asian or Mexican sections, or by the cocktail mixes!

 Overhead view of the piña colada in the blender.